NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 positioned on the island surrounded by lava.
 Default: False
 - `rear_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 The number of tiles of lava behind of the island.
-Must produce value between 2 and 6.
+Must produce value between 2 and 6 for rectangular tools, 1 to 3 for hooked tools.
 Default: Random based on room size, island size, and other lava widths.
 - `right_lava_width` (int, or list of ints, or [MinMaxInt](#MinMaxInt):
 The number of tiles right of the island.
-Must produce value between 2 and 6.
+Must produce value between 2 and 6 for rectangular tools, but will be ignored for hooked tools, since the lava should extend to the wall in that case.
 Default: Random based on room size and island size
 - `random_performer_position` (bool, or list of bools): If True, the performer will be randomly placed in the room.
 They will not be placed in the lava or the island   Default: False